 The Story of the Mulberry Tree is a virtual workshop for Key Stages 1 (English and Science) and Key Stage 2 (English).
 We are trying to create a story about how the Mulberry Tree came to live in the garden at Hogarth’s House, but we’re a bit stuck, can your class help?

-Key Stage 1 (English and Science) will create an interactive story and learn the ideal conditions for a seed to sprout.
+Key Stage 1 (English and Science) will create an interactive story and learn the ideal conditions for a tree to grow.

 Key Stage 2 (English) will focus on their character development skills to imagine their character’s attributes and motivations.

-This virtual workshop includes pre-session tasks, a 30-minute interactive session with a facilitator and a follow-up writing activity.
+This virtual workshop includes an introductory video with pre-session tasks, a 30-minute interactive session with a facilitator and a follow-up writing activity.

-The cost is£70 for two workshops held on the same morning or afternoon.
+The cost is £70 for two virtual workshops held on the same morning or afternoon (£35 per class).

 What are people saying about our virtual workshop?

 During the first national lockdown, we released a set of cross-curricular resources for Key Stage 1 and Key Stage 2 pupils called Hogarth At Home.
 They were designed for at home learning as they require minimal resources and do not need to be printed.

 As some pupils continue to be learning from home, including during self-isolation periods, these resources are still available to download.